AA-2020743/InventoryApp/README.md

-# Supermarket Inventory App
+# Inventory App

-A full inventory, sales, and financial management system built for a small supermarket, run by a single owner.
+A full inventory, sales, and financial management system built for a small business owner, run by a single owner.
 Barcode-driven stock tracking, point-of- sale checkout, supplier invoices, worker debts, deferred customer sales, a manual cash register, and a live net-worth dashboard — all self-hosted on your own server, with a native Android app as the front end.